Low-Resolution Editing is All You Need for High-Resolution Editing

 \subsection{Detail enhancement module}

-To inject fine-grained details from a low-resolution image to a target high-resolution image, we introduce a transfer function that aligns the diffusion trajectories of the low-resolution into high-resolution domains.
-Specifically, starting from $\mathbf{\tilde{x}}_T[i]=\srcl_T[i]$, we aim to guide its reverse diffusion trajectory $\{\mathbf{\tilde{x}}_t [i] \}_{t=0}^{T}$ to follow that of the high-resolution source latent $\{\srch_t [i] \}_{t=0}^{T}$.
+To inject fine-grained details from a low-resolution image to a target high-resolution image, we introduce a transfer function that aligns the generation trajectories of the low-resolution into high-resolution domains.
+Specifically, starting from $\mathbf{\tilde{x}}_T[i]=\srcl_T[i]$, we aim to guide its generation trajectory $\{\mathbf{\tilde{x}}_t [i] \}_{t=0}^{T}$ to follow that of the high-resolution source latent $\{\srch_t [i] \}_{t=0}^{T}$.

-To accomplish this, we define a timestep-dependent transfer function $\phi(i, t)$ that adjusts the intermediate feature representation $\mathbf{h}_t[i]$ of the pretrained diffusion model.
-Here, $\mathbf{h}_t[i]$ denotes the output of the ResNet block along the upward path of the U-Net architecture~\cite{ronneberger2015u}, or the output of the final linear layer following the single-stream block in Transformer-based architectures~\cite{flux2024}.
-This is illustrated as the yellow sub-block on the right side of Figure~\ref{fig:method}, and a detailed discussion of the layer selection strategy is explained in the Appendix.
-We then introduce a feature modification term $\Delta \mathbf{h}_t[i] = \phi(i, t)$, which is applied to manipulate the intermediate feature of the pretrained model~\cite{rombach2022high, flux2024} at each timestep $t$.
+To accomplish this, we define a timestep-dependent transfer function $\phi(i, t)$ that adjusts the intermediate feature representation $\mathbf{h}_t[i]$ of the pretrained generative model~\cite{rombach2022high, flux2024}.
+Here, $\mathbf{h}_t[i]$ denotes the output of the ResNet block~\cite{he2016deep} along the upward path of the U-Net architecture~\cite{ronneberger2015u}, or the output of the final linear layer following the single-stream block in the transformer-based architecture~\cite{flux2024}.
+This is illustrated as the yellow sub-block on the right side of Figure~\ref{fig:method}.
+We then introduce a feature modification term $\Delta \mathbf{h}_t[i] = \phi(i, t)$, which is applied to manipulate the intermediate feature of the pretrained model at each timestep $t$.
 The transfer function is optimized to align the low-resolution trajectory with the high-resolution trajectory by minimizing the following training objective: